alpaddesai/CodingRobotics/README.md

 # Coding Robotics

 The project provides introduction to coding Robotics.
-All images are custom by Alpa D. Desai or have references The coursework and project has not yet started.
+All images are custom by Alpa D. Desai

 ## Robotics
 ![image](RoboticsCertificate.jpg)